nightroman/PowerShellTraps/Basic/Errors-of-unusual-type/README.md

 function, script file, or operable program then PowerShell emits an error.
 Is this error terminating or not?
 It depends.
 By default it is not, surprisingly.

-If `$ErrorActionPreference` is set to *Stop* then a missing command is terminating.
-Otherwise it is not unless the code being invoked is inside a `try` block, in the current or a parent scope, or a `trap` statement exists.

 It looks like constant use of either error action preference *Stop* or `try` or `trap` blocks in scripts is a good idea.
-Otherwise simple typos in command names and other "third type" errors may cause issues because invocation continues.
+Otherwise semi-terminating errors may cause problems because invocation continues.
 Note that the default error action preference is *Continue*.

-Examples of unusual errors:
+Examples of semi-terminating errors:

 1. A command is not found.
 1. Division by zero.